-- bridge the transition back into a work environment after a break;
+- bridging the transition back into a work environment after a break

-- make new contacts and develop your networking skills;
+- making new contacts and developing your networking skills

 Understand what you can offer

-- Have you got particular qualities to offer, such as a creative approach to solving problems?
+- What specific qualities can you offer?
+For example, do you have a creative approach to solving problems?
 An energetic attitude that inspires others?
 Or the ability to relate to others and empathise with them and their situation?